r3ply/r3ply.com/content/_index.md

 Emails addresses are automatically converted to private but unique hashes before comments are published.

 ### What about email "spoofing"?
-r3ply performs `dkim`, `dmarc`, and `dkim` checks against the sender's email address, and includes a checkmark if they pass.
+r3ply performs `dkim`, `dmarc`, and `spf` checks against the sender's email address, and includes a checkmark if they pass.

 ### Can people choose a "nickname" to associate with a comment?
 In the future, maybe.

 I actually have this implemented, but not released, where it parses a nickname from the email's "signature".
 That feels elegant, but I still think a nickname needs to be more intentional to be a good UX.

-Basically I'm worried people won't know they're leaving a nickname, and a very direct 'opt-in' is required in my mind, as practically everyone's people's email clients will automatically include some kind of signature.
+Basically I'm worried people won't know they're leaving a nickname, and I'm worried about being perceived as breaking that trust.
+This is true especially because practically everyone's email clients will automatically include some kind of signature.

 ### What content can be submitted in the emails?
 Personally, I allow a subset of markdown, but that would be up to you as the site moderator. r3ply can be configured however to reject emails that go beyond a certain threshold, in terms of size.